 The second explanation we consider is the large change in household composition that occurred alongside the rise in inequality.
-In particular, with delays in marriage and a rise in divorce rates, the fraction of households with one adult increased relative to the fraction of two adult households.29 To assess the importance of changing household composition, we re-weight the 1978 data so that the fraction of married couples, the fraction of single women, and the fraction of single men in the population match the proportions in 2001.
-The results of this exercise suggest that changes in household composition can explain up to 30% of the change in household inequality according to the sharing rule estimates and 22% of the change in consumption inequality when measured using adult equivalence scales.
-Together, a combination of a changing age distribution and the change in household composition over time can
+In particular, with delays in marriage and a rise in divorce rates, the fraction of households with one adult increased relative to the fraction of two adult households.
+To assess the importance of changing household composition, we re-weight the 1978 data so that the fraction of married couples, the fraction of single women, and the fraction of single men in the population match the proportions in 2001.
+The results of this exercise suggest that changes in household composition can explain up to 17% of the change in household inequality according to the sharing rule estimates and 16% of the change in consumption inequality when measured using adult equivalence scales.
+Together, a combination of

-28The compression of marginal tax rates also appear to have played a role in generating the sharp rise in between household inequality during the 1980s.
-The top and bottom marginal tax rates are plotted in Figure 8, where the top marginal rate falls from 83 per cent in 1978 to 60 per cent in 1979, and then falls again to 40 per cent in 1988.
+&lt;sup>28The compression of marginal tax rates also appear to have played a role in generating the sharp rise in between household inequality during the 1980s.
+The top and bottom marginal tax rates are plotted in Figure 9, where the top marginal rate falls from 83 per cent in 1978 to 60 per cent in 1979, and then falls again to 40 per cent in 1988.
 The increase in between household consumption inequality is closely linked to the increase in after tax income inequality that occurred over the 1980s.
 It appears that changes in marginal tax rates had the effect of increasing between household inequality substantially while having only a modest effect on within household inequality.

-29Although single person households have no within household inequality by definition, it is still the case that there may exist substantial inequality between single adult households.
+&lt;sup>29Although single person households have no within household inequality by definition, it is still the case that there may exist substantial inequality between single adult households.